pixelverse-llc/strich-vue3-sample/README.md

 This repository shows to integrate STRICH SDK into a Vue 3 project.
 You need a valid license key to run this sample.
 To get started with STRICH SDK, check out to the [Getting Started](https://docs.strich.io/getting-started.html) guide.

+To start the development server, run `npm run dev`.

 The project was created using the following commands/selections:

 ```shell